video

 Same again, we've identified the full-time teacher receives a pay rise of an eighth of her salary.

-Now let's have a look at the part-time teacher.
+Now, let's have a look at the part-time teacher.

-Well, we know the part-time teacher received 400 pounds and the pay rise was also 400 pounds.
+Well, we know the part-time teacher received 400 pounds, and the pay rise was also 400 pounds.

-So how many times does 400 pounds go into 400 pounds?
+Well, how many times does 400 pounds go into 400 pounds?
 Well, it's one time.

-Writing this as a fraction, 400 over 400, well 400 over 400 is the amount received over what the original salary was is one whole which is a hundred percent.
+Writing this as a fraction, 400 over 400, well, 400 over 400 is the amount received over what the original salary was is one whole, which is 100% So that means the part-time teacher receives a 100% or one whole of a pay rise of his salary.

 So therefore who receives the best pay rise?
 Well, it's the part-time teacher.